 - Tenant to Landlord (End of Lease) [.pdf] – no prior notice is required in Georgia at the end of a fixed-term lease, but it is recommended to send the landlord a letter.

-- Tenant to Landlord (Month-to-Month) [.pdf] – notice is required at least 30 days prior to a payment date in Georgia for month-to-month leases or “at will” tenants that pay rent month-to-month.
+- Tenant to Landlord (Month-to-Month) [.pdf] – notice is required at least 30 days prior to a payment date in Georgia for month-to-month leases.

-- Landlord to Tenant (End of Lease) [.pdf] – no prior notice is required in Georgia at the end of a fixed-term lease, but it is recommended to send the tenant a letter.
+- Landlord to Tenant (End of Lease) [.pdf] – notice is required at least 60 days prior to the end of a fixed-term lease in Georgia.

-- Landlord to Tenant (Month-to-Month) [.pdf] – notice is required at least 30 days prior to a payment date in Georgia for month-to-month leases or “at will” tenants that pay rent month-to-month.
+- Landlord to Tenant (Month-to-Month) [.pdf] – notice is required at least 60 days prior to a payment date in Georgia for month-to-month leases.

 Purpose.
 A Georgia lease termination letter (“Notice to Vacate”) is a required document to end month-to-month lease agreements in Georgia.
 State law requires giving at least 30 days notice for termination.
 However, state law does not require notice to be given to end fixed term lease agreements on their end date.

 Read further to learn more about notice requirements and the residential lease termination process in Georgia.

 A residential lease termination notice is delivered to a tenant when a landlord requests to end the lease agreement.
 The ultimate goal of this notice is to have the tenant move out of the property within the specific time frame indicated by Georgia law.

 In cases where either the renter or the owner of the property is seeking an early end to a lease agreement, a lease termination notice is the easiest way to facilitate the process.
 In the state of Georgia, there are several reasons why this might be the case, and one of these documents can ensure that all legal requirements are met.